danielfears/warden/README.md

 # Warden for Linux

-A secure enclave for encrypting and loading **Microsoft Azure** env credentials.
-An alternative to Credulous for AWS.
+An Azure alternative to Credulous for AWS.

-Warden enables a safe and seamless way of authenticating with the Azure API; making it easier to provision assets with Terraform, PowerShell or the Azure CLI, while bypassing the browser requirement of 'az login'.
+Warden provides a **secure enclave** for the storage, encryption and sourcing of **Microsoft Azure** environment credentials for multiple users on a single machine or compute node.

-Multiple users can securely store their Azure credentials on a single machine, locked behind a username and password.
+Users credentials are stored behind locally created, password protected profiles.
+Upon sucessful profile authentication, Warden will load a users environment credentials into their current session to enable access to the Azure API; bypassing the web browser login requirement of Azure CLI.

 ### Installation:

 * To install, run **. install.sh**
-* For use with Vagrant; download directly onto the VM and install, not on the host machine.
+* For use with Vagrant; download and run installation directly on the Virtual Machine.

 ### Usage Guide: